Hilton Head South Carolina, USA Travel Guide

 Most resorts present extensive pool areas.
 Many vacation rentals include access to the local population pools.
 The beaches serve as the main relaxation spots; rent a beach chair and umbrella for comfort.

-The island is world-renowned for its golf courses and tennis facilities, offering both active and leisure pursuits.
+The isle is world-renowned for its courses for golf and tennis facilities, offering both active and leisure pursuits.

 Relaxing strolls through nature preserves and along quiet beaches offer a peaceful escape.